Sukanya Samriddhi Account

-Sukanya Samriddhi Account (Girl Child Prosperity Account) is a Government of India backed saving scheme targeted at the parents of girl children.
+Sukanya Samriddhi Yojana (Girl Child Prosperity Account) is a Government of India backed saving scheme targeted at the parents of girl children.
 The scheme encourages parents to build a fund for the future education of their female child.

 The scheme was launched by Prime Minister Narendra Modi on 22 January 2015 as a part of the Beti Bachao, Beti Padhao campaign.
-The scheme currently provides an interest rate of 7.6% (for Apr-July 2021 quarter) and tax benefits.
-The account can be opened at any India Post office or branch of authorised commercial banks.
+The scheme currently provides an interest rate of 8.2% (For Jan -Mar 2024 quarter) and tax benefits.
+The account can be opened at any India Post office or branch of authorized commercial banks.

 The Sukanya Samriddhi Account Rules, 2016 was rescinded on 12 December 2019 and the new Sukanya Samriddhi Account Scheme, 2019 was introduced.

 Summary

 The scheme was launched by Prime Minister Narendra Modi on 22 January 2015 in Panipat, Haryana.
-The accounts can be opened at any India Post office or a branch of some authorised commercial banks.
+The accounts can be opened at any India Post office or a branch of some authorized commercial banks.

 Initially, the interest rate was set at 9.1% but later revised to 9.2% in late March 2015 for FY2015-16.

-Interest Rate have been revised for FY 2021-22 to 7.6%.
+The latest interest rate for Sukanya Samriddhi Account revised from January 1, 2024 is 8.2%.

 The account can be opened anytime between the birth of a girl child and the time she attains 10 years age by the parent/guardian.
 Only one account is allowed per child.
 Parents can open a maximum of two accounts for each of their children (exception allowed for twins and triplets).
 The account can be transferred to anywhere in India.